termicoder/termicoder/README.md

 - to remove this package, in the root folder of the repo run
   - `python setup.py develop --uninstall`

-**Note: Termicoder is in its development stage and has only been tested on Ubuntu + python3.
-Support for other configurations is being worked on, if you are using some other platform and encounter errors, do create an [issue](https://github.com/diveshuttam/termicoder/issues) for them.
-For windows one can also try using [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) ; most features have been tested out there and work as expected.**

 ### Autocomplete for bash